learnlatex/learnlatex.github.io/es/more-01.md

 ---
-title: "More on: What is LaTeX and how does it work?"
+title: "Más sobre: ¿Qué es LaTeX y cómo funciona?"
 ---

 The word “LaTeX” actually consists of two components, “La” and “TeX”.
 In the